cyclikal/cyckei/docs/usage.rst

 cycle.
 They also have details about the cell and the cycle that was run on it.
 Result files are saved to the ``tests`` folder specified in the configuration under the specified name.
-To view a result file from the client application, just open the explorer application .
-All result files are automatically loaded on startup, and new or updated ones can be viewed after clicking reload.
+To view a result file from the client application, just open the explorer application.
+All result files are automatically loaded on startup in the explorer application, and new or updated ones can be viewed after clicking reload.
 Although you can copy the contents of a result file to an excel spreadsheet, result files *should not* be opened with excel or another application directly.
 Doing this can cause the file to become locked and